 Definition of Dependence

 A dependence on a drug, including alcohol, occurs after exposure to it over time.
 The body adapts to its presence and needs more in order to achieve the same effects experienced when the drug was first used.
-If the drug use is suddenly stopped, the user will experience withdrawal symptoms.
+If the drug or alcohol use is suddenly stopped, the user will experience withdrawal symptoms.